Do you know how your business is performing this year compared to last? No? Calculate year-over-year growth to find out.

 Subtract last Quarter 1’s customers from this Quarter 1’s customers.

 Now, divide the difference by last Quarter 1’s revenue to get the growth rate.

 -2.500 / 7,500 = -0.33

 You had a 33% year-over-year decrease in customers.

 When you use online accounting software, you can easily access the information you need to do YOY calculations.
 Try Patriot’s accounting software.
-It’s designed for small business owners, not accountants.
+It’s designed for small business owners … and their accountants.
 And because it’s online, you can access your account anywhere.
-Start your free trial now.
+Start your free trial now!

 This article has been updated from its original publication date of March 1, 2018.This is not intended as legal advice; for more information, please click here.